hydure/blessed-charlotte/README.md

 ### How to Install

-While this extension is not deployed, simply go to the repository using this link: https://github.com/dominionenterprises/blessed-charlotte and clone the repository on your computer.

 Once deployed onto the Chrome Web Store, visit the Chrome Web Store at https://chrome.google.com/webstore/category/extensions .
 Then search for Charlotte's Web Scraper.
 Once you find it, click the "+ Add to Chrome" button.

+You can build from source by going to the repository using this link: https://github.com/dominionenterprises/blessed-charlotte and clone the repository on your computer.

 ### How to use

+ 1. When installed, the user can activate Charlotte through the regular right-click menu.
+The user can also click the extension button on the upper-right corner of the user's browser.
+ 2. If the user opens the extension button, the a pop-up window will appear and you can choose to either add a new search criteria*, choose an existing search criteria, choose a tool to use, or delete an existing search criteria.
-When installed, the user can right-click on the web page, select all of one element type (e.g. prices for products on Amazon) with ALT+click or select multiple element types (e.g. the product names AND their prices) from the webpage the user is on and stores it into a database that can be converted into a .csv file.
+ 3. The user can select all of one element type (e.g. prices for products on Amazon) with ALT+click or select multiple element types    (e.g. the product names AND their prices) from the webpage the user is on and stores it into a database.

-Simply click the extension button on the upper-right corner of your browser.
-Once you do, a pop-up window will appear and you can choose to either add a new search criteria, choose an existing search criteria, choose a tool to use, or delete an existing search criteria.
+ 4. The user can then convert the database into a .csv or .json file.

-To add a new search criteria, simply click on a selector from the webpage and save the new search criteria.
+*To add a new search criteria, simply click on a selector from the webpage and save the new search criteria.

-After choosing a search criteria, the extension will automatically run and give you the option to export the data scraped into a .csv file.

 ### Contributing